How difficult is it to spend time with a subject long enough and learn something new about them?

 In journalism, an interview or a profile gives the audience the chance to learn more about a person in the news (for example, a celebrity or a politician), or someone that the journalist (or blogger) has found interesting enough to be interviewed, or do a profile on.
 A profile is, more often than not, based on an interview because an interview gives a journalist the chance to spend time with his or her subject.
 Only one hour or two, is not a lot of time to learn about a person and make them feel comfortable around a journalist, and neither is it sufficient time to produce a very good profile of an individual.

-The basic rules involve being with the subject of the interview, as a journalist for such a long time, that they show you who they really are as a person.
-I tend to look at profiles (or interviews) as a chance to examine a subject I find very interesting.
-Another important fact to me, whilst gathering the ingredients to cooking up a profile: is spending time with the subject(s) + making sure that the time is long, regular and primarily great-work-based.
+The basic rules involve being with the subject of the interview, as a journalist for such a long time, that they show you who they really are as a person; I tend to look at profiles (or interviews) as a chance to examine a subject I find very interesting.
+Another important fact (to me) about gathering the ingredients to cooking up a profile: is spending time with the subject(s) + making sure that the time is long, regular and primarily great-work-based.

 As a journalist, learning from action-oriented methods also help you to understand your subject on a deeper level because how a person likes to do things also show you so much about them.
 But when conversations happen, I think that it is a good idea to have it be suggestive of the subject’s positive comfort-level with you as a journalist and leave it at that; what I absolutely detest is the idea of a journalist sugarcoating a subject – in fact, I find that nauseating.